bbauska/HTML5-Basics/README.md

 <h3>Q. What is session storage in html5?</h3>

-The <b>sessionStorage</b> object is equal to the localStorage object, except that it stores the data for only one session.
-The data is deleted when the user closes the specific browser tab.
+<p>The <b>sessionStorage</b> object is equal to the localStorage object, except that it stores
+the data for only one session.
+The data is deleted when the user closes the specific browser tab.</p>

-<b>Example:</b>
+<h5>Example:</h5>

 ```js
 // Save data to sessionStorage